Quality of Life

 Heritage and History

 Notable, active historic districts include Van Wyck Brooks, Crescent, Hillside, and Netherwood Heights.
-Each district offers picturesque walking tours, amazing house tours, and most importantly – a sense of community.
-Historic sites of interest, which are all listed on the National and State Registers of Historic Places, include the Drake House Museum, a Quaker Meeting House, Plainfield Post Office and two historic train stations.
+Each district offers picturesque walking tours, amazing house tours, and, most importantly – a sense of community.
+Historic sites of interest, listed on the National and State Registers of Historic Places, include the Drake House Museum, a Quaker Meeting House, Plainfield Post Office, and two historic train stations.
 Plainfield’s historic link to its colonial past can be traced back to the Drake House.
-Built in 1746, it served as temporary headquarters for President George Washington who used it to consult with his officers during the Battle of Short Hills.
+Built-in 1746, it served as temporary headquarters for President George Washington, who used it to consult with his officers during the Battle of Short Hills.

-In music history, Plainfield is known as the birthplace of P-Funk George Clinton who founded The Parliaments while working in a barbershop in Plainfield.
+In music history, Plainfield is the birthplace of P-Funk George Clinton, who founded The Parliaments while working in a barbershop in Plainfield.
 Parliament-Funkadelic was inducted into the Rock and Roll Hall of Fame in 1997.

 Arts and Culture